umeranjum17/stake-task/stake-task/readme.md

 	* localhost:8000/api/investment/1` (DELETE)

-## Run the file using Docker
+## Docker Config
-* To run the file please install docker and run the command docker-compose up which will start the db instance do the migration and run the express server
+* The project is connected via docker and to run standalone would need configuration changes